-&lt;sup>1 This Policy Statement does not deal with all forms of private sector involvement in public education.
+This Policy Statement does not deal with all forms of private sector involvement in public education.
 Thus, for example, charter schools are not addressed.
 The position that NEA takes with regard to charter schools is set forth in the Policy Statement on Charter Schools adopted by the 2017 Representative Assembly.

-5. The term "private school tuition tax credit/deduction program" means a program that provides a tax advantage-either in the form of a credit against income tax, or a deduction in computing income tax- to persons who pay for, or contribute to, the cost of private education;

-6. The term "sectarian private school" means a private school that is affiliated with a religious group, institution, or organization, or that includes a religious component in its educational program;

-7. The term "economic security" means the right to continued employment in the same or a substantially equivalent position, with the same or substantially equivalent compensation, benefits, and working conditions;

-8. The term "whole student approach" means that in order for effective learning to take place, every student must be healthy, safe, engaged, supported, and challenged;

-9. The term "public-private partnership" means an arrangement between private investors and a public entity regarding the financing and/or operation of public projects; 10.
+- 4. The term "private school tuition voucher program" means a program pursuant to which public funds are used to pay, in whole or in part, the tuition for a student to attend a private school-either by direct payment to a private school, or as reimbursement to a student's parents; - 5.
+The term "private school tuition tax credit/deduction program" means a program that provides a tax advantage-either in the form of a credit against income tax, or a deduction in computing income tax-to persons who pay for, or contribute to, the cost of private education; - 6.
+The term "sectarian private school" means a private school that is affiliated with a religious group, institution, or organization, or that includes a religious component in its educational program; - 7.
+The term "economic security" means the right to continued employment in the same or a substantially equivalent position, with the same or substantially equivalent compensation, benefits, and working conditions; - 8.
+The term "whole student approach" means that in order for effective learning to take place, every student must be healthy, safe, engaged, supported, and challenged; - 9.
+The term "public-private partnership" means an arrangement between private investors and a public entity regarding the financing and/or operation of public projects; - 10.
 The term "social impact bond" means an arrangement between private investors and a public entity in which the private investors pay the up-front cost of providing the service and the government repays the costs-with interest-only if goals are met.